 • Federal funds.
 Like all other states and municipalities, the District receives federal funds to meet specific purposes, such as services for residents with HIV or grants for schools with significant low-income populations.
 These sometimes come in the form of matching funds, where the District and federal government share expenses for a particular program, or as grants fully funded by the federal government.
-In FY 2018, the District used \$3.1 billion in federal funds.
+In FY 2021, the District is projected to use \$3.7 billion in federal funds.
 The largest share goes to support our Medicaid program.
+This does not include the significant amount of COVID relief that Congress approved in 2020 and is expected to approve in March 2021.